jamesjonesmath/canvancement/canvas-data/mysql/README.md

 ```

 You can also set the sequence number lower to load just a few days of the *requests* table.
 It will load any files with a sequence number greater than the corresponding *versions.version* value, so look in your *requests* folder and see what sequence numbers you have and then set the value accordingly.

+Note that the Import Script will probably not work.
+I wrote it before Canvas changed the naming scheme on their files.
+I'm working on an updated version, but it's slow going.
+2017-02-02